 Management assesses the risk of Group's losing legal claims.
 The estimates are updated periodically to reflect changes in all legal claims and circumstances in regard with them.

-(c) Provision for energy efficiency

-EPV is on the list of obligated persons under the Energy Efficiency Act (EEA) and have individual goals for energy savings.
-The EPV recognises a provision in connection with its obligation to meet these individual objectives.

 Determining the useful life of PPE.
 The Management reviews the useful life of tangible and intangible assets and its potential increase or decrease based on regular observations and assessments carried out by the technical team.
 In accordance with the policy for impairment of non-financial assets, the Group annually assesses the indicators for impairment of PPE.
 The evaluation includes an analysis of external factors, financial indicators for the year and other activity-specific indicators.
 In the presence of PPE impairment indications, the Group performs an impairment test that includes the determination of the recoverable amount of cash-generating units (CGU), based on a calculation of their value in use.
 Retirement benefit obligations.
 The present value of the retirement benefit obligations in income depends on several factors, which are defined on the basis of actuarial valuation, using different assessments such as number of salaries defined in Collective labour agreement, their increase and other.
 Estimates used to determine the net expense/ (income) for the benefits at retirement include the discount factor.
 Any change in these estimates will affect the carrying amount of retirement benefits obligations.
 At the end of each year, the Group determines appropriate discount factor.
 This the interest rate should be used to determine the present value of estimated future outflows needed to meet the obligations of such benefits.

-In determining the appropriate discount factor, the Group takes into account the rate of government bonds (GB) with 10-year maturity, issued by the local governments, denominated in the currency in which the income would be paid and terms to maturity similar to the terms of the obligations under the pension income.
-Since the average retirement term is longer than 10 year, the actuary provides an extrapolation of the data for the effective annual benefit of government bonds.
+In determining the appropriate discount factor, the Group takes into account the rate of government bonds ("GB") with 10-year maturity, issued by the local governments, denominated in the currency in which the income would be paid and terms to maturity similar to the terms of the obligations under the pension income.
+Since the average retirement term is longer than 10 years, the actuary provides an extrapolation of the data for the effective annual benefit of government bonds.

-ENERGO - PRO a.s.
-Notes to Condensed Consolidated Interim Financial Statements For the three months ended 31 March 2022